-*DOD GUIDANCE FOR CLOTH FACE COVERINGS*
+*DOD GUIDANCE FOR FACE COVERINGS*

-DOD Guidance on the Use of Cloth Face Coverings
+DOD Guidance on the Use of Face Coverings and Masks

 Important Information about Your Face Covering - Downloadable Handout

-NOT recommended for use as a face covering because of the type of fabric used and the different treatments, like insect repellent and flame retardant, applied to the fabric.
+NOT use Army Combat Uniform (ACU) material as a face covering because of the type of fabric and the different treatments, like insect repellent and flame retardant, applied to the fabric.

 Centers for Disease Control and Prevention's (CDC) Key Recommendations

-CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies).
+CDC recommends wearing cloth face coverings or face masks in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies).